tgenaitay/DLGtechseries/README.md

 ### III.
 Common pitfalls and challenges for tech projects (30min)

 ### IV.
-Wrap up challenge (rest of the day)
+Challenge (rest of the day)

-- Participants split in teams.
-They were introduced a case study (sent prior workshop).
+- Participants split in teams of 3-4.
+Please refer to the case study above (read it prior to this day).
-- They work with mentors to prepare a `project kickoff meeting`
+- Work with your team to prepare a `project kickoff meeting`.
+- Ask any questions to your touchpoint at LV (Alex), if somethings needs clarification.
-- They present it live (15 min each)
+- Present it live (10 min each) at 4PM
-- This exercise will be scored by instructors/DLG management
+- This exercise will be scored

-## After party 🎉

-If time allows, all participants and trainers are invited for drinks/dinner together!

 ## Get in touch with our team: